-This trail, which is located in West Maui, is ideal if you’re staying in the well-known Lahaina or Kapalua neighborhoods, in Kahului, or along the shore close to Paia.
+This trail, located in West Maui, is ideal if you’re staying in the well-known Lahaina or Kapalua neighborhoods, in Kahului, or along the shore close to Paia.

-This is a strenuous climb that will take you up along the Waihee Ridge for breathtaking views of the entire island.
+This strenuous climb will take you up along the Waihee Ridge for breathtaking views of the entire island.
 The trail is 5 miles round trip.

-You will be trekking up to approximately a thousand meters along the track, which has a sharp, steep incline.
+You will be trekking up to approximately a thousand meters along the track with a sharp, steep incline.

 You pass waterfalls and can see the Waihee Valley far below, so the rewards are plentiful.